National Church Life Survey: Recent activities

 Figures from the 2001 survey showed that Catholic mass attendance declined by an estimated 13% and overall weekly church attendance in Australia declined by 7%.

 Initial results from the 2011 survey show that six out of 10 adult church members are female.
 Four out of 10 are younger than 50 years of age.
 They are well-educated – a third have university degrees compared to just under a quarter of all working-age Australians.
 The average age is 55 years, pointing to a long-term ageing trend.
 Individually, church members are much more likely to be volunteers in their communities than the average Australian.
 The survey found that Christians go to churches for community, with 75 per cent report a strong sense of belonging to their local church.

+The Survey in 2021 was again aligned to the 2021 Census.